 To start with, you'll need supplies!

-- Wearing gloves, measure your ArtResin resin and hardener in precisely equal amounts by volume.
+- Working in a well ventilated area and wearing gloves, measure your ArtResin resin and hardener in precisely equal amounts by volume.

 - Mix thoroughly for at least 3 minutes, scraping the bottoms and sides of your mixing vessel as you go.

 - Fill each section of your mold halfway with ArtResin.

 ⚠️ PLEASE NOTE: We don't recommend using a torch with this project!
 By warming your resin and hardener in a warm water bath prior to measuring and mixing, this is the best way to reduce bubbles.

 And now, you're ready for the fun part!

 Add 5-10 drops of Ink Sinker into the ArtResin